DocBohn/RC2014-File-Transfer/README.md

     - Forth (`.F`, `.FTH`, `.FS`, `.4TH`)
     - Pascal (`.PAS`)
 - `.BAK` and `.TXT` files are assumed to be *text*.
-- If the file's first kilobyte can be interpreted as valid UTF-8, then the file is assumed to be *text*.
+- If the file is being *sent* to the remote computer, and its first kilobyte can be interpreted as valid ASCII, then the file is assumed to be *text*.
+  - If the file is being *received* from the remote computer, then no such assumption is made.
+If a text file being received doesn't have an "assumed text" file extension, then consider specifying `-ff text`.
+  - If a text file uses "extended ASCII" (such as 'Latin-1' or pseudographical characters) and doesn't have an "assumed text" file extension, then be sure to specify `-ff text`.
 - Otherwise, the file is assumed to be *binary*.
 ### Renaming files

+When determining the name for the new copy of a file, all path information will be stripped from original file, leaving only the file's name.
-When sending a file from the host computer to the remote computer, if the file's name does not fit in CP/M's 8.3 filename format, then `upload.py` will prompt you to provide a name for the file on the remote computer.
+When sending a file from the host computer to the remote computer, if the file's name does not fit in CP/M's 8.3 filename format, then `transfer.py` will prompt you to provide a name for the file on the remote computer.
 Simply press the RETURN key to accept the suggested name, or type your preferred file name.

 ## Notes with Regard to BASIC

+### Sending BASIC files

-If you load BASIC on the remote computer and then transmit a `.BAS` file as *plaintext* then the program will be entered into BASIC just as though you were hand-typing it (though faster and without typographical errors).
+If you load BASIC on the remote computer and then send a `.BAS` file as *plaintext*, then the program will be entered into BASIC just as though you were hand-typing it (though faster and without typographical errors).
 That will work regardless of whether you're using ROM Microsoft BASIC, CP/M Microsoft BASIC, or CP/M BBC BASIC.